mlgranger540/matt-lloyd-writes-static/README.md

 ### Acknowledgements

+- My family and friends for testing the deployed project and providing feedback as well as detailing any bugs found

-- Ben <3 (for keeping me sane, keeping me going, helping me troubleshoot errors, testing throughout development and after deployment [esp. on iPhone], as well as coming up with the collapsible navbar, helping me sort out the media queries, various other little bits of code help and helpful links - and basically just generally being awesome)
+- Special mention to Ben - for keeping me sane, keeping me going, helping me troubleshoot errors, testing throughout development and deployment (especially on iPhone), and basically just generally being awesome

-- My tutor and mentor for support and answering questions
+- My tutor Michael and mentor Antonio for their support and guidance